OpenUpSA/wazimap/docs/index.rst

 The Wazimap name and branding is Copyright 2013-2017 Media Monitoring Africa (MMA) and may not be used without permission.

-If you use this software, please provide attribution to Census Reporter, Wazimap, Media Monitoring Africa and Code for South Africa.
+If you use this software, please provide attribution to Census Reporter, Wazimap, Media Monitoring Africa and OpenUp.
 We recommend using this text:

-    X is built on `Wazimap <http://wazimap.readthedocs.org/>`_, an open source platform by `Code for South Africa <http://code4sa.org>`_ and `Media Monitoring Africa <http://www.mediamonitoringafrica.org/>`_ for making census data more understandable.
+    X is built on `Wazimap <http://wazimap.readthedocs.org/>`_, an open source platform by `OpenUp <https://openup.org.za>`_ and `Media Monitoring Africa <http://www.mediamonitoringafrica.org/>`_ for making census data more understandable.
 Wazimap is based on `Census Reporter <https://censusreporter.org>`_ which was funded by a Knight News Challenge grant.

 Contents